 Day 11-12: MINCA TO EL DORADO RESERVE

-Other species could include White-tipped Quetzal, White-rumped Hawk, Black-and-chestnut Eagle, Black-fronted Wood-Quail, Golden-breasted Fruiteater and Lined Quail-Dove.
-In the evening, we will look for the elusive and only recently described Santa Marta Screech-Owl.
+Other species could include White-tipped Quetzal, White-rumped Hawk, Black-and-chestnut Eagle, Black-fronted Wood Quail, Golden-breasted Fruiteater and Lined Quail Dove.
+In the evening, we will look for the elusive and the recently described Santa Marta Screech Owl.
 Two nights at El Dorado Reserve

 Day 13: EL DORADO RESERVE TO LA GUAJIRA

 We will have time for some final birding around the San Lorenzo Ridge before we begin our descent back to the lowlands.
 We plan to make various stops and new endemics could include Santa Marta Blossomcrown, Santa Marta Tapaculo and Santa Marta Foliage-gleaner.